-- Agility at scale.
+- (Tactical) agility at scale.
 This is the delivery process tailored to address the scaling factors of the SDCF (see Figure 1).
 You will tailor your process, your team structure, and your tooling strategies to reflect the situation that you find yourself in.
 Table 1 summarizes how each scaling factor affects your process tailoring efforts.

 Figure 2.
 Tactically and strategically scaling your agile delivery process.

 Table 1: How the scaling factors affect your tailoring of the DA framework.